KrishnaMehta123/Suggestedits/docs/Engagements/in-app/create-message-in-app/advanced-in-app-builder.md

 It is divided into two main sections:

 * **Canvas (Left Side)**: The canvas is where you design your In-App message.
 It is fully interactive, allowing you to drag and drop elements and adjust their position and size with ease.
 * **Controls & Styling Menu (Right Side)**: This menu contains controls and styling options for the elements on the canvas.
-Any changes made here instantly reflect on the canvas in real time.
+Any changes made here are instantly reflected on the canvas in real-time.

 3. Preview and test your message.
-Once you are all done setting up the content of your campaign in the _What_ section, you can test the message content and personalization.
+Once you have completed setting up the content of your campaign in the _What_ section, you can test the message content and personalization.
 You can select from a list of test profiles to preview the message for each profile.
 Click the _Preview & Test_ button from the message editor to test a message.
 For more information, refer to [Preview and Send In-App](doc:send-test-personalization-in-app).

 ## Builder Elements